What aspect of your role do you enjoy the most? Definitely getting...

 Boston is great city for shopping and is home to many well-known shopping districts.
 Start with the ones below.

-- The Prudential Center is a complex of buildings joined on the inside.
+- The Prudential Center is a large shopping mall and famous Boston landmark.
 The Prudential Center consists of upscale department stores, hotels, food courts, and other retail stores.

 - Newbury Street is one of Boston’s most known streets, made up of eight blocks filled with shopping, salons, boutiques, fine dining, and more.
 It’s the place to be with something for everyone.